MirzaCickusic/nestoVSnesto/README.md

-# app for creating and voting on polles
+# app for creating and voting on polls

 CHECK OUT THE LIVE SITE: https://nestovsnesto.space/